 Agency leadership reinforced long-term strategic growth through an intensive review of policies and procedures aimed at ensuring a minimum of $.86 per donated dollar is used for programming.

 Our agency received high support in April 2012 when we launched our Fly-a-Kite to End Child Abuse Pin-up campaign.
-Over 20 local organizations promoted pin-up opportunities throughout the month and assisted in raising over $6,000 – 100% of which was used for local programs that reduce child abuse and neglect.
+Over 20 local organizations promoted pin-up opportunities throughout the month and assisted in raising over $6,000 – all of which went to local programs that reduce child abuse and neglect.

 In 2013, our agency, board of directors, and local partnerships worked together to bring a kite festival to the Green Bay Area.
-It was a great family event for all ages that also increased our visibility in the community.
-Over 2,300 people came out for the amazing day that also raised money for programs at Family & Childcare Resources of N.E.W.
+The great family event increased our visibility in the community.
+Over 2,300 people came out for the amazing day and helped to raise money for programs at Family & Childcare Resources of N.E.W.